matheowis/Portal_Three/README.md

 # Portal_Three
-The idea is to recreate portal from portal game,
+The idea is to recreate portals from portal game,

 # Main resources: